cloudfoundry-incubator/quarks-job/docs/commands/quarks-job_persist-output.md

 ### Synopsis

-Persists a log file created by containers in a pod of extendedjob
+Persists a log file created by containers in a pod of quarksJob

-into a versionsed secret or kube native secret using flags specified to this command.
+into a versioned secret or kube native secret using flags specified to this command.

 ```